hackclub/hackclub/archive/blog_posts/11-19-14-talking-to-organizers.md

 Much love,
 Jonathan & Zach

 P.S.
-This blogpost was to complete our MIT, our Most Important Task.
-We did it and now don't owe $20 each...
-Hurray #celebratingsmallwins
+This blog post was to complete our MIT, our Most Important Task.
+We did it and now don't owe $20 each... yeah!